zackhanni/soundslikesoma/_blogs/what-is-mixing-mastering.md

 tags: [music mastering, mastering, audio master]
 ---

-Learn about the difference between mixing and mastering.
+Learn about the difference between **mixing and mastering**.
 It is common for people to get the 2 confused, but hopefully by the end of this you will have a stronger understanding of the difference.

 <img src="/images/services/music-mastering-equipment.webp" alt="Mastering equipment in a rack case" style="width:80%;"/>